• Skip to primary navigation

 ingredients needed for the recipe.

-• Onion & Garlic - This serves as the foundation for homemade taco recipes.
-Simply add ¼ cup of chopped onion and 2 cloves of minced garlic.
-If you're pressed for time, you can omit the onion, but skipping garlic isn't recommended.
+• Onion & Garlic: Use about ¼ cup of finely chopped onion and 2 cloves of minced garlic for best results.
+If you're short on time, you can skip the onion, but garlic is key—it adds depth and savory richness that really enhances the dish.

 Want To Save This Recipe?